sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-history.md

 - **Last Hour** includes Orders and Jobs that completed during the last hour.
 - **Last 12 Hours** includes Orders and Jobs that completed during the last 12 hours.
 - **Last 24 Hours** includes Orders and Jobs that completed during the last 24 hours.
-- **Next 7 Days** includes Orders and Jobs that completed during the last 7 days.
+- **Last 7 Days** includes Orders and Jobs that completed during the last 7 days.

 ## References